GeorgeWeb/syclref/_api-docs/apis.h/cl%253A%253Asycl%253A%253Ahandler/functions/parallel_for_work_group/index.md

-   **Returns:**
+   **Returns:** nameTThe name of the kernel being enqueued functorTThis is the type of the kernel.
+It will be automatically deduced by the compiler dimensionsNumber of dimensions of the kernel syclKernelThe precompiled kernel which is being run numGroupsdimensions of the work groups being launched groupSizeeach work group will launch work-items of dimension of groupSize functorThe kernel being enqueued

 ---

-5. parallel_for_work_group will enqueue the precompiled kernel syclKernel to be executed a number of instances working in parallel over the number of local and global work items specified by . range
+5. parallel_for_work_group will enqueue the precompiled kernel syclKernel to be executed a number of instances working in parallel over the number of local and global work items specified by range.

    **Parameters:**